| |

 HOW TO MAKE WHITE BUTTERCREAM

 German Buttercream has a creamy color with a yellow tint.
 Personally, it doesn’t bother me.
 But I know you might occasionally want pure white buttercream instead.
-To remedy off white buttercream you can either add White food coloring or, if you are brave enough, add a minuscule amount of Violet or Purple.
+To remedy off-white buttercream, you can either add White food coloring or, if you are brave enough, add a minuscule amount of Violet or Purple.
 By minuscule, I mean a tip of a toothpick dipped in food coloring.

 • You can see my results in the picture below.
 Notice whiter buttercream in the middle?